ODIM-Project/ODIM/docs/README.md

 #  Resource aggregation and management

 The resource aggregator allows you to add southbound infrastructure to its database, create resource collections, and perform actions in combination on these collections.
-It exposes Redfish aggregation service endpoints to achieve the following:
+It exposes the Redfish `AggregationService` APIs to achieve the following:

--   Adding a resource and building its inventory.
+-   Adding a resource and building its inventory

--   Resetting one or more resources.
+-   Resetting one or more resources

--   Changing the boot path of one or more resources to default settings.
+-   Changing the boot path of one or more resources to default settings

--   Removing a resource from the inventory which is no longer managed.
+-   Removing a resource from the inventory, which is no longer managed

-All aggregation actions are performed as [tasks](#tasks) in Resource Aggregator for ODIM.
+All aggregation actions are performed as *[tasks](#tasks)* in Resource Aggregator for ODIM.
 The actions performed on a group of resources \(resetting or changing the boot order to default settings\) are carried out as a set of subtasks.

 **Supported endpoints**